Syncano/syncano-socket-aws-comprehend/README.md

 ```

 #### list-topics-detection-jobs
-Endpoint gets a list of the topic detection jobs that you have submitted
+This endpoint gets a list of the topic detection jobs that you have submitted

 *_Parameters_*